BCurrell/ansible-role-user-group/README.md

 Windows hosts require [ansible.windows.win_user](https://docs.ansible.com/ansible/latest/collections/ansible/windows/win_user_module.html) and [ansible.windows.win_group](https://docs.ansible.com/ansible/latest/collections/ansible/windows/win_group_module.html), which this role does not use.

+I've also added the ability to control a user's authorized_keys file without using [ansible.posix.authorized_key](https://docs.ansible.com/ansible/latest/collections/ansible/posix/authorized_key_module.html).
+There's no guarantee that collection is available, and I don't fully agree with the way it has been developed.
+However, this is just an initial attempt, and I would like to add more functionality in the future.

 ## Usage

 **NOTE**: This role works by defining all of the Ansible module arguments within the inventory, with minimal parsing.
 This is unsafe (see [Ansible Docs - argsplat](https://docs.ansible.com/ansible/devel/reference_appendices/faq.html#argsplat-unsafe)).
 There is a way around this by disabling `INJECT_FACTS_AS_VARS` (see [Ansible Docs - config](https://docs.ansible.com/ansible/devel/reference_appendices/config.html#inject-facts-as-vars)).
 This prevents the host facts from being injected as variables.
 They are still accessible via `ansible_facts`.